 We are deeply grateful to the authors of this and other recent studies who have sought to define and measure the potential health benefits of DHA and other omega-3 fatty acids.
 We look forward to reading and sharing the results of future studies.

 “Consumers rely on trusted third-party certifiers, like Friend of the Sea, to identify products that align with their values.
-When our customers include Nutriterra in their foods and supplements, they can signify their commitment to sustainable sourcing with the Friend of the Sea label on the package,” says Brent Zacharias, Nuseed Group Executive.
+When our customers include Nutriterra in their foods and supplements, they can signify their commitment to sustainable sourcing with the Friend of the Sea label on the package,” says Brent Zacharias, Nufarm Group Executive.

 Nutriterra was one of the first products to receive the plant-based certification from Friend of the Sea in 2021.
 This certificate audits the supply chain from seed to oil.
-While land-based canola production guarantees that ocean habitats and fish are not impacted, this certification ensures our Nuseed Omega-3 Canola production meets the following criteria:
+While land-based canola production guarantees that ocean habitats and fish are not impacted, this certification ensures our Nufarm Omega-3 Canola production meets the following criteria:

 Nutriterra makes omega-3 nutrition more accessible to consumers by providing a plant-based, fish-free source of DHA omega-3 oil.
 More than 80% of the global population needs more omega-3 in their diet and Nutriterra makes it easier to get the essential nutrition needed for good health.
 Wild fish are the current primary source of omega-3 oil, and the United Nations Food and Agriculture Organization (UNFAO) indicated that wild stocks are fished to capacity and 35% exploited.

 “We are honored to recertify Nutriterra DHA Canola oil.
-With ocean resources under increasing pressure, plant-based innovations like Nuseed’s are vital to the future supply of essential omega-3 nutrition.,” said Paolo Bray, CEO and Founder of Friend of the Sea.
+With ocean resources under increasing pressure, plant-based innovations like Nufarm's are vital to the future supply of essential omega-3 nutrition.,” said Paolo Bray, CEO and Founder of Friend of the Sea.

-About Nuseed Nutritional and Nutriterra®
+About Nufarm Nutritional and Nutriterra®

 About Friend of the Sea